Carglglz/upydev/README.md

 ### Command line tool for wireless MicroPython devices

 **uPydev** is an acronym of '**MicroPy**thon **dev**ice', and it is intended to be a command line tool to make easier the development, prototyping and testing process of devices based on boards running MicroPython.
+It is intended to be cross-platform and connection agnostic (Serial, WiFi and Bluetooth Low Energy).

 ⚠️ ***Keep in mind that this project is in ALPHA state, sometimes, some commands may not work/return anything*** ⚠️